top of page

 It involves intentionally inflicting suffering or tormenting someone emotionally, psychologically, or physically.
 To torment another person is to subject them to intense agony, torment, or torture either through cruel actions, harsh words, or prolonged mistreatment.
 This verb often implies a deliberate and malicious intent to cause harm, often driven by a desire for power, control, or revenge.
 Torment can take various forms, including bullying, harassment, psychological manipulation, or the infliction of physical pain.
 It is an action that seeks to break down a person's spirit, destabilize their emotional well-being, or cause them to experience prolonged suffering.
 The act of tormenting someone is regarded as cruel and inhumane, and it represents a violation of an individual's rights and dignity.

-Example sentences of torment
+Example sentences containing torment

 1. Guilt began to torment him as he recalled his actions from that fateful night.